How Does CATCH Work?

 In spring of 2014, the CATCH Global Foundation was founded in order to expand CATCH beyond UTHealth where it could operate independently.
 CATCH Global Foundation now leads development and further dissemination of the CATCH program.

 UTHealth was a founding partner of the CATCH Global Foundation, as was The University of Texas MD Anderson Cancer Center.
-A four-year agreement calls for MD Anderson to provide $3.3 million in funding for infrastructure and operations, curriculum development and dissemination, and program and technologic support.
+A four-year agreement calls for MD Anderson to provide $3.3 million in funding for infrastructure and operations, health education curriculum development and dissemination, and program and technologic support.

 While projects span across a number of areas of program improvement, perhaps MD Anderson’s most noteworthy contribution to date is their development of Ray and the Sunbeatables™: A Sun Safety Curriculum for Preschoolers, now disseminated by CATCH Global Foundation, which aims to educate teachers, children and parents about sun protection.

-Today, CATCH serves children in 10,000 schools and communities across the US, in pre-K, K-8 and after-school settings.
+Today, our community health programs serve children in 10,000 schools and communities across the US, in pre-K, K-8 and after-school settings.
 Continually researched, new schools prove CATCH is still working every day.
 For instance, our friends in Los Fresnos CISD saw a 28% increase in MVPA after implementing CATCH, as measured in May 2015.

 CATCH is used across the United States, in Canada and Ecuador.
 CATCH is used in every state in the country, and over half of schools in our home state of Texas use our curriculum.

-To learn more about our community health programs and how to get CATCH involved in your schools, YMCA’s, Head Starts, early childhood and afterschool programs, please see our case studies, or contact an associate to learn more about programs already using CATCH near you!
+To learn more about our community health programs and how to get CATCH involved in your schools, YMCA’s, Head Starts, early childhood and after school programs, please see our case studies, or contact an associate to learn more about sites already using CATCH near you!